leannmlindsey/esmc_protein_embed/README.md

 # ESM-C Protein Embeddings

-A PyTorch implementation for generating protein embeddings using the ESM-C (EvolutionaryScale/esmc-300m-2024-12) model.
+A comprehensive PyTorch pipeline for generating, analyzing, and visualizing protein embeddings using ESM-C models from EvolutionaryScale.

-## Features
+## Overview

-- Load protein sequences from tab-delimited files
+This repository provides tools for:
-- Generate embeddings using ESM-C model
+- **Embedding Generation**: Convert protein sequences to embeddings using ESM-C models
-- Batch processing for efficient GPU utilization
-- Multiple output formats (npz, pkl, npy)
-- GPU support with automatic device detection
+- **Data Filtering**: Select specific subsets of sequences for analysis
+- **Similarity Analysis**: Calculate pairwise similarities between protein sets
+- **Visualization**: Create UMAP visualizations of embedding spaces
+- **Clustering**: Extract and analyze clusters from embeddings

 ## Installation